token2/fido2unpluglock/README.md

 Invoke-ps2exe .\t2lock.ps1 .\t2lock.exe
 ```

 This will give you an executable that you can deploy to your machine and make sure it is run at startup.
+Quitting the app will be possible only by killing it in the Task Manager.

+##TO-DO

+A feature (or separate 'management' app) that will create a systray icon context menu allowing to see if the t2lock.exe is running and allowing to quit it more conveniently.
+Make sure the exe cannot be launched twice